Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/code-monkey-spectrogram.png"/>

 [With some practice reading spectrograms](http://home.cc.umanitoba.ca/~robh/howto.html), you can recognize notes, instruments, and even words.
-Interestingly, you can think of modern musical notation as basically just an extremely simplified spectrogram:
+Interestingly, you can think of modern musical notation as an extremely simplified spectrogram:

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/code-monkey-notes.png"/>

 Anyways, the general point I want to get across here is a) that we know how to turn a raw signal into frequency information, and b) even though frequency information is technically redundant with the raw signal, it can be easier to work with.
 If you want to learn more about sound and frequency, you can start with the Wikipedia page on [digital signal processing](https://en.wikipedia.org/wiki/Digital_signal_processing).

-Now that we're a bit more familiar with frequencies, let's get into a specific relevant case where information that's spread out in a raw signal is concentrated in a useful way in frequency space.
+Now that we're a teensy bit more familiar with frequencies, let's get into a specific relevant case where information that's spread out in a raw signal is concentrated in a useful way in frequency space.

 # The Weird Frequencies of Repeating Blips